Companion Dogs

 About the Shih Tzu

-The Shih Tzu is a medium companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Shih Tzu is an excellent choice for first-time dog owners.
+The Shih Tzu is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Shih Tzu is an excellent choice for first-time dog owners.
 Typically standing 9 to 10 inches tall at the shoulder and weighing 9 to 16 pounds, this breed has a life expectancy of 10 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Shih Tzu brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Shih Tzu is content with moderate daily activity.
 Deeply affectionate, the Shih Tzu loves being close to its people and forms strong bonds with every member of the household.